vmgdimmick/Mini-Project-1/README.md

 - How does tenure at the company impact output?

 ### **Clustering Model Analysis**
+- How does work productivity vary based on salary?
+- How does work productivity vary based on satisfaction?
-- How does work productivity vary based on education level?
+- How does work productivity vary based on years spent at a company?

 ### **Decision Tree Analysis**
-- Can we predict if an employee is going to leave the company?
+- Can we predict if an employee is going to be a top performer?
-  - Within one year?
-  - Within three years?

 # Productivity Research: Satisfaction & Characteristics
 - Satisfaction: